-However, the Woods faced a problem — that of where to dispose of their mine waste.
+However, the Woods faced a problem: where to dispose of their mine waste.
 Undaunted, they created a dump and the Economic Mill some 4,000 feet away in Arequa Gulch.
-To reach these locations, they then built a series of tunnels beneath the streets of Victor.
+To reach these locations, they built a series of tunnels beneath the streets of Victor.

 In the meantime, the Woods Brothers completed the Victor Hotel just in time to accommodate travelers arriving on the newly completed Florence & Cripple Creek Railroad.
 The large two-story wooden frame building was a showplace with its cone-shaped tower and enclosed balconies on its second and third stories.
 The “modern” hotel even featured electricity.

-The Woods also built the Pike’s Peak Power Company, owned the First National Bank of Victor and the Teller County Mining Supply Company, and had controlling interest in more than two dozen mining companies, and extensive real estate holdings.
+The Woods also built the Pike’s Peak Power Company, owned the First National Bank of Victor and the Teller County Mining Supply Company, and had a controlling interest in more than two dozen mining companies and extensive real estate holdings.

 While the Woods family is most often seen as Victor’s founders, others in the bustling mining camp were also making a significant impact on the town and their own fortunes.

 But, Burns and Doyle remained undaunted, pouring over claim maps and measuring distances between claim stakes.
 Finally, they found a small area, no more than 1/10th of an acre, that remained unclaimed and, after registering it, set up “shop,” calling their claim the Portland.
 At first, they were disillusioned as they dug and dug, finding nothing in the 30-foot hole they had created.

 With Stratton backing them, the partners soon turned the lawsuits around and began to attack and buy up neighboring claims until the tiny Portland grew from 1/10th of an acre to more than 30 claims on 135 acres.
 After years of wrangling, the Portland had become the largest and strongest mine in the Cripple Creek Mining District.

 In just a few years, Victor had developed into a town that rivaled its larger sister city of Cripple Creek, and an old saying began, “Cripple Creek gets the glory, but Victor has the gold.”